iamnapo/btc-network/README.md

 \* Port as exposed on the host running docker.

+All nodes with also try to connect to a 5th node running natively on the host.

 ## Samples

 Note these samples use `curl` to exercise the API, but this would usually be `bitcoin-cli`.
 We're using `curl` so we don't have a dependency on bitcoin in the host.